surbhitawasthi/Proxify/README.md

 # Proxify
-Setting best proxy for system (for MNNIT, ALLAHABAD)
+Setting best proxy for linux-user system-wide.
+(only for MNNIT, ALLAHABAD)